l7mp/stunner/utils/turncat/README.md

 The below will execute an [`iperfv2` benchmark](https://iperf.fr) to measure the available bandwidth and/or latency from the local endhost to the Kubernetes cluster through STUNner.

 If you haven't done that so far, [deploy](/README.md/#getting-started) STUNner into Kubernetes.
+The below description assumes `plaintext` authentication (this is the default), see the [authentication guide](/doc/AUTH.md) on how to enable this mode.
 Then, fire up an `iperfv2` UDP server in the cluster and store the service IP: this will be the peer address for our TURN tunnel.

 ```console
 $ kubectl create deployment iperf-server --image=l7mp/net-debug:0.5.3